 The course is located within the Division of Child Health, Obstetrics and Gynaecology where there are many active research labs where students could work during the projects.

 The above is a sample of the typical modules that we offer but is not intended to be construed and/or relied upon as a definitive list of the modules that will be available in any given year.
 This course page may be updated over the duration of the course, as modules may change due to developments in the curriculum or in the research interests of staff.

 The overall degree is assessed by the student's performance in coursework, research project and examinations.

 There is an examination per taught module at the end of each semester, covering material taught in that semester.
 This will consist of 2 x 2 hour short answer/short essay papers per semester.

 Includes experience in writing a series of essays, practical reports, oral presentations, journal clubs as well as the research projects.

 The highly specialised and applied nature of this degree makes it a unique qualification for those wishing to pursue a career in the field of Assisted Reproduction Technology (ART).

 The course is designed to equip graduates with the theoretical knowledge and practical training necessary for three main career paths:

-Although the MMedSci (ART) is aimed at preparing individuals for the aforementioned career opportunities, a number of individuals have decided to use the course as a platform for alternative career paths where the theoretical and practical knowledge in ART have been a major advantage.
-This includes careers in industry and manufacturing, law and politics, medical and journal writing, Animal breeding and conservation centres (including zoos), transgenic core facilities, and genetic screening and diagnosis services.
+Although the MMedSci (ART) is aimed at preparing individuals for these career opportunities, there are a number of alternative career paths where the theoretical and practical knowledge in ART is a major advantage.
+This includes careers in industry and manufacturing, law and politics, medical and journal writing, animal breeding and conservation centres (including zoos), transgenic core facilities, and genetic screening and diagnosis services.